Toe Injury

 Certain accidents can lead to one or more of the toes having to be amputated, if the injury to the toe or toes is severe enough.

-As toe amputation is considered to be one of the more severe outcomes of toe or foot injury, toe amputation compensation may be higher than compensation for other types of foot and toe injuries.
+Toe amputations are considered to be one of the more severe outcomes of toe or foot injury, and toe amputation compensation may be higher than compensation for other types of foot and toe injuries.
 For a more accurate estimate on how much compensation for losing a toe you could claim, call us today.

 Talk to Us